AlexQianjin/alexqianjin.github.io/_previous_site/resume/Alex(QianjinQin)-Frontend-Developer.md

 ##### Open Source Project

  - [Weapon](https://github.com/AlexQianjin/Weapon): A project base on React，Nodejs and MongoDB.
 Using Docker and Docker Compose for deployment in Linux Cloud Server and HeroKu.
- - [CountMeIn](https://github.com/AlexQianjin/CountMeIn): Wechat Mini Program.
+ - [CountMeIn](https://github.com/AlexQianjin/CountMeIn): WeChat Mini Program.
 Base on Tencent Cloud.

 ##### Training